ankit-kumarz/ScoreSight-Predicting-EPL-Points-Tally-Top-Scorer/README.md

 ## 🌟 Internship Note

-This project was developed as part of my Infosys Springboard Internship, under the guidance of an official Springboard mentor.
+This Project was Developed as part of my Infosys Springboard Internship, under the guidance of an official Springboard mentor.
 It allowed me to explore real-world machine learning workflows, full-stack development, and deployment practices while building an end-to-end EPL match prediction system.

 ## 🌟 Overview